alanachen777/reeleyes/README.md

-# ReelEyes 👁️🤖
+# ReelEyes 👁️👄👁️

 **AI Video Detection Platform for Social Media**

 ReelEyes is a web application that analyzes uploaded videos to detect if they were generated using AI tools.
-Built for SteelHacks 2025, it's designed to be a short-form social media platform (like TikTok) with an emphasis on preventing AI-generated content.
+Built for SteelHacks 2025, it functions as a social media platform that only allows authentic, human-created content.

 ## 🚀 Features

 - **Real-time AI Detection**: Upload videos and get instant analysis
-- **Smart Analysis**: Detects AI generation patterns, codec signatures, and file characteristics
-- **Clean Interface**: Modern, responsive web design
-- **Fast Processing**: Lightweight backend with efficient analysis
-- **Detailed Results**: Shows specific indicators found during analysis
+- **Smart Content Filtering**: AI-generated videos are rejected automatically
+- **Social Media Feed**: View and interact with verified authentic videos
+- **Video Management**: Delete your uploaded videos from the feed
+- **Modern UI**: Clean design with Orbitron and Inter fonts
+- **Responsive Design**: Works on desktop and mobile devices

 ## 🛠️ Technology Stack

 - **Frontend**: HTML5, CSS3, JavaScript
-- **Backend**: Python Flask
+- **Backend**: Python Flask with CORS support
+- **Storage**: Browser localStorage for video data
+- **Fonts**: Orbitron (titles) + Inter (UI elements)
-- **Analysis**: File entropy, codec detection, pattern recognition
+- **Analysis**: File entropy, codec detection, filename patterns
-- **Styling**: Modern design with responsive layout

 ## 📋 Prerequisites

-Before running ReelEyes, make sure you have:

 - **Python 3.7+** installed on your system
 - **pip** (Python package manager)